About Brian Clifton

 Sketch by Per Axbom @axbom

 Brian Clifton (PhD) is an independent advisor, author and educator who specialises in performance optimisation using Google Analytics.
-Recognised internationally as a Google Analytics expert, his latest book, the third edition of Advanced Web Metrics with Google Analytics, has sold more than 70,000 copies and is used by students and professionals world-wide.
+Recognised internationally as a Google Analytics expert, his last book, the third edition of Advanced Web Metrics with Google Analytics, has sold more than 70,000 copies and is used by students and professionals world-wide.

 As the founding Head of Web Analytics for Google Europe (2005-8), Brian built the first pan-European team of product specialists.
-A legacy of his work is the online learning centre for the Google Analytics Individual Qualification (GAIQ).
+A legacy of his work was the online learning centre for the Google Analytics Individual Qualification (GAIQ).

 Brian is a guest lecturer at University College London (MSc, “Web Economics”) and at the Stockholm School of Economics.
 You can hear him speak at numerous conferences around the word – particularly in Europe where he presents on web measurement, digital marketing, content optimisation - and how these can all interlink to create a successful online business strategy.
 The latest book, Successful Analytics - Gain Business Insights with Google Analytics will launch late 2014.

 *Pronounced “zoogler”, a Xoogler is an ex-Google employee (Googler).
 See also “Noogler” – new Google employee!